-You may need to connect your Honeywell RTH8580WF Wifi Thermostat to a different wireless network than the one it was originally configured with during installation.
-Perhaps you have changed the name of your home wifi network, or you want to connect the thermostat to a different access point in your home.
-You can do so by following the procedure below.
+Here, we cover how to change wireless network on Honeywell WiFi thermostat RTH8580WF model.
+You may need to change this Honeywell smart thermostat to a different wireless network than the one set up on it at installation.
+Perhaps you changed the name of your home WiFi network.
+Or you want to connect the thermostat to a different access point.
+Do all of these tasks by following the procedure below.

-The picture above shows the thermostat, already connected to an in-range wifi network.
+The picture above shows the thermostat, already linked to an in-range WiFi network.

 Switch from normal to Wifi setup by changing operating parameter 900 from a 1 to a 0.
-This forces disconnection from the current Wifi network, and starts Wi-Fi Setup.
-Do this as follows:
+This forces disconnection from the current Wifi network.
+It also starts Wi-Fi Setup.
+So, do this as follows.

 Press the System button.
 See the screen change to the following:

 Press and hold the blank square button in the middle (above pic), on the bottom of the screen.
 Hold until the screen changes to the following.
 You may have to keep pressing for up to five seconds.

 Then, press the center up and down arrow keys, to advance through the parameters list.
 Stop when you find code 900.

 Using the value Up / Down arrow keys (far right above), change the value of parameter 900 from 1 to 0, as pictured next.
 This forces WiFi disconnection.